lyndonpanton/pong/README.md

 ## Description

-A replication of the classic arcade game Pong, made for practicing Unity skills
+A replication of the classic arcade game Pong